drmortalwombat/oscar64/README.md

 it has four top sections:

-* memory : complete memory map with lables and source location
+* memory : complete memory map with labels and source location
 * variables : list of all global/static variables with address and type index
 * functions : list of all functions with local variables, line numbers and addresses
 * types : list of all types